romilly/quick2wire-python-api/README.md

 STOP PRESS
 ----------

 We have discovered that the Quick2Wire I2C API does not work if you upgrade the kernel of the official Raspbian distribution to Linux 3.6 by running rpi-update.
+You see an error like:

+    File "/home/pi/quick2wire-python-api/src/quick2wire/i2c.py", line 74, in transaction
+        ioctl(self.fd, I2C_RDWR, addressof(ioctl_arg))
+    OverflowError: Python int too large to convert to C long

 We are investigating the issue and hope to have a fix soon.
-Until then, use the kernel that is distributed with the official Raspbian distro (currently 3.2.27).
+Until then, use the kernel that is distributed with the official Raspbian distro (currently Linux 3.2.27).

 Dependencies